François Rabelais: In literature

+Acknowledging both the sordid side of the work and its protean nature, Jean de La Bruyère in 1688 saw beyond that its sublimity:His book is an enigma, it is whatever you want to say, it is inexplicable, it is a chimera ….. a monstrous assembling of refined and ingenious morality and foul corruption.
+Either it is bad, sinking far below the worst, to have the charm of the rabble.
+Or it is good, rising as far as exquisite and excellent, to be perhaps the most delicious of dishes.
-In his 1759-1767 novel Tristram Shandy, Laurence Sterne quotes extensively from Rabelais.

-Alfred Jarry performed, from memory, hymns of Rabelais at Symbolist Rachilde's Tuesday salons.
-Jarry worked for years on an unfinished libretto for an opera by Claude Terrasse based on Pantagruel.

-Anatole France lectured on him in Argentina.
+In his 1759–1767 novel Tristram Shandy, Laurence Sterne quotes extensively from Rabelais.
+Alfred Jarry performed, from memory, hymns of Rabelais at Symbolist Rachilde's Tuesday salons, and worked for years on an unfinished libretto for an opera by Claude Terrasse based on Pantagruel.
+Anatole France gave lectures on Rabelais in Argentina.
 John Cowper Powys, D. B. Wyndham-Lewis, and Lucien Febvre (one of the founders of the French historical school Annales), all wrote books about him.

 James Joyce included an allusion to "Master Francois somebody" in his 1922 novel Ulysses.

 Mikhail Bakhtin, a Russian philosopher and critic, derived his concepts of the carnivalesque and grotesque body from the world of Rabelais.
 He points to the historical loss of communal spirit after the Medieval period and speaks of carnival laughter as an "expression of social consciousness".

 Aldous Huxley admired Rabelais' work.
 Writing in 1929, he praised Rabelais, stating "Rabelais loved the bowels which Swift so malignantly hated.
 His was the true amor fati : he accepted reality in its entirety, accepted with gratitude and delight this amazingly improbable world."

 George Orwell was not an admirer of Rabelais.
 Writing in 1940, he called him "an exceptionally perverse, morbid writer, a case for psychoanalysis".
 Milan Kundera, in a 2007 article in The New Yorker, commented on a list of the most notable works of French literature, noting with surprise and indignation that Rabelais was placed behind Charles de Gaulle's war memoirs, and was denied the "aura of a founding figure!
 Yet in the eyes of nearly every great novelist of our time he is, along with Cervantes, the founder of an entire art, the art of the novel".

-Rabelais is treated as a pivotal figure in Kenzaburō Ōe's 1994 acceptance speech for the Nobel Prize in Literature.

-In the satirical musical The Music Man by Meredith Willson, the names “Chaucer!
+In the satirical musical The Music Man by Meredith Willson, the names "Chaucer!
 Rabelais!
-Balzac!” are presented by local gossips as evidence that the town librarian “advocates dirty books.”
+Balzac!" are presented by local gossips as evidence that the town librarian "advocates dirty books."

+Rabelais is a pivotal figure in Kenzaburō Ōe's 1994 acceptance speech for the Nobel Prize in Literature.